Immunization (vaccination) helps the body defend itself against diseases caused by certain bacteria or viruses.

 In 2021, the World Health Organization (WHO) recommended widespread use of the RTS,S/AS01 (RTS,S) malaria Malaria Malaria is infection of red blood cells with one of five species of the protozoa Plasmodium.
 Malaria causes fever, chills, sweating, a general feeling of illness (malaise), and sometimes... read more vaccine among children in sub-Saharan Africa and in other regions with moderate to high Plasmodium falciparum malaria transmission.
 This was an important new intervention to prevent malaria, which causes hundreds of thousands of deaths each year, mostly in children in Africa.
 (See WHO: Malaria vaccine implementation programme.)

-Following recommendations for vaccination is very important for people's own health and for the health of their family and the people in their community.
+It is important to follow recommendations for vaccination; this is very important for a person's own health and for the health of their family and people in their community.
 Many of the diseases prevented by vaccination are easily spread from person to person.
 Many of them are still present in the United States and remain common in other parts of the world.
 These diseases can spread rapidly among unvaccinated children, who, because of the ease of modern travel, can be exposed even if they live in areas where a disease is not common.

 Types of Immunization